Summu77/CSR/README.md

 ## Overview

-CSR (CLIP Spectral Robustness) defends CLIP models against adversarial attacks by leveraging the **spectral properties** of adversarial perturbations.
+CSR defends CLIP models against adversarial attacks by leveraging the **spectral properties** of adversarial perturbations.
 The core insight is that adversarial perturbations concentrate in high-frequency components, causing a measurable discrepancy between features of the original image and its low-pass filtered version.

 ### Key Features